nitrogen/simple_bridge/README.markdown

 Simple Bridge 2.0 should be *mostly* compatible with 1.x versions mostly right out of the box, but is only compatible through deprecations.

+### Let simple bridge start your server and set up the bridge for you

-The recommended approach to migrating to 2.x is to remove instantiating your Bridge altogether (that is, remove your `simple_bridge:make_request` and `simple_bridge:make_response` functions from your app, and instead rely on the "Callout" module (above) for handling requests, and the simple_bridge.config file for setting up the backend server.
+The recommended approach to migrating to 2.x is to remove instantiating your Bridge altogether (that is, remove your `simple_bridge:make_request` and `simple_bridge:make_response` functions from your app, and instead rely on the "Callout" module (above) for handling requests, and the `simple_bridge.config` file for setting up the backend server.

-When doing this, instead of starting the backend servers yourself in the code, you can rely on Simple Bridge to correctly set up the right configuration based on `simple_bridge.config` and instantiate the server in the correct way.

-You can start your server with Simple Bridge by using something like `simple_bridge:start(yaws, my_callout_module)` (or check the "Starting Simple Bridge" section above).
+When doing this, instead of starting the backend servers yourself in the code, you can rely on Simple Bridge to correctly set up the right configuration based on `simple_bridge.config` and instantiate the server in the correct way, and then starting your server with Simple Bridge by using something like `simple_bridge:start(yaws, my_callout_module)` (or check the "Starting Simple Bridge" section above).

+#### You can still set up the bridge yourself, if you prefer

 Following this paradigm, however, is not a requirement.
 If you want to maintain the same basic structure of your app, starting the server yourself,